rggoria/ci-goshopping/readme.rst

 Features
 **************************

-1. Webpages that can only accessed by user, admin.
+1. Webpages that can only accessed by user, admin
 2. Storefront
 3. Security Measures and Mechanisms
 4. Cataloging